 3. Calculate Paychecks

 You can avoid the headaches of manually processing payroll by using a payroll software like Gusto.
 Just enter the number of hours worked for each employee, mark any sick or vacation days taken, and Gusto will automatically calculate paychecks for you.
-Try it before you buy it by signing up for a free trial.
+Try it before you buy it by signing up for a free 30-day trial.

 4. Record Payroll